Introduction

 Read a Zarr store

-We start by reading a 500-cell PBMC dataset shipped as a Zarr store with scConvert.
-This dataset has 2000 genes, PCA/UMAP embeddings, neighbor graphs, and 9 annotated cell types.
+We start with the shipped PBMC h5ad demo and convert it to Zarr so we can demonstrate the Zarr read/write workflow.
+This dataset has 230 cells, 220 genes, PCA/UMAP embeddings, neighbor graphs, and 9 annotated cell types.

 pbmc <- readZarr(zarr_path, verbose = FALSE)